What You Should Know About Canvas Fabric & Duck Cloth

 People were using canvas fabric to create paintings as early as 14th century.
 Previous to using canvas, artists used wood panels.
 Again, early canvas fabric was made of hemp.
 Artists favored linen for their art projects.
 Many artists today still choose to use linen canvas fabric for a more traditional work.

 In the early 20th century, cotton duck came into use.
 Cotton duck stretches more readily, has a more uniform weave, and is much more economical.
 Many people choose to use acrylic paints on cotton canvas fabric because it is a much more easy medium to work with.
 Those using oil based paints will be attracted to traditional linen canvas fabric.

 We highly suggest and recommend to print on canvas fabric for your next project.
 It is the premier material of choice when creating canvas prints.
 An inkjet printer can easily print on cotton canvas fabric that is then wrapped around a canvas stretcher.
 This is a very common technique when mass producing prints for the home.

 Create sails from, linen, or hemp.
 Cotton replaced these materials during the 19th century in the United States.
 During the time, access to linen was not reliable.
 Cotton also is an indigenous plant to the United States.
 This meant that Americans could make cotton duck without worrying about being able to get the raw materials.
 Cotton was plentiful and easy to use in the Americas.

 Canvas fabric has found its use for many industrial purposes.
 One such purpose is as containers for storing goods.
 A fabric container offers flexibility for moving dry products.
 Waterproof your canvas for an extra level of protection.
 This means you can transport wet materials as well.
-Even the US postal service uses canvas for mail carrying and for their large baskets.
+Even the US postal service uses duck canvas fabric for mail carrying and for their large baskets.